-Training is key to success at UTZ.
+Training is key to success at the UTZ program.
 It’s through training that farmers learn about sustainable agricultural practices and how to improve yields, protect workers and look after the environment.
 But how does training work in practice?
 Who gives those trainings?
-And with more than 1.4 million farmers and workers part of UTZ in 2018, how do we make sure they all get the right training?
-Time for a chat with Paul Schep, Senior Manager of Training at UTZ.
+And with more than 1.4 million farmers and workers part of the UTZ program in 2018, how do we make sure they all get the right training?
+Time for a chat with Paul Schep, Senior Manager of Training.

 Who trains who?

-“With so many farmers joining UTZ we can’t train them all ourselves.
+“With so many farmers joining the UTZ program we can’t train them all ourselves.
 That’s why we use a ‘train-the-trainer’ approach,” explains Paul.
-This means that UTZ field representatives in each country provide training to local NGOs and technical advisers working for traders and companies in the supply chain.
+This means that our field representatives in each country provide training to local NGOs and technical advisers working for traders and companies in the supply chain.
 These trainers in turn train farmers, giving them the knowledge and skills they need to comply with the UTZ Code of Conduct.

 We work with hundreds of passionate, qualified trainers with many years of experience, passing on their first-hand knowledge and expertise in more than 30 countries and 10 languages.